gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 > [!IMPORTANT]
->🚩  **It can load delta data from source BW or S/4 systems.**
+>🚩  **It can be used to load the delta data from source BW or S/4HANA systems.**
 >
-> Based on the 'Source Connection' type Delta option will be enabled in Replication Flow.
+> Based on the 'Source Connection' type **Delta** option will be enabled in Replication Flow.
 See [blog](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-replication-flow-delta-functionality/ba-p/13927903).
 >
 > Either ODP or SLT needs to be configured to enable delta capture.
-See [details](https://github.com/SAP-samples/teched2022-DA281/blob/main/exercises/dd3/README.md).
+See the [details](https://github.com/SAP-samples/teched2022-DA281/blob/main/exercises/dd3/README.md).

 # 2. Data Flow

 Load and transform (Join, Union, Projection, Aggregation and **Python** script) the data from the source to the target.
-It does not support delta (**insert** method).
-We must truncate the target table before reloading the data.
+As it does not support delta (it uses the **insert** method), we must truncate the target table before reloading the data.

 ![alt text](/DataBuilder/images/Flow_DF.png?raw=true)